ProseMirror/website/markdown/guide/transform.md

 Most transform methods return the transform itself, for convenient chaining (allowing you to do `tr.delete(5, 7).split(5)`).

-There are transform methods methods for [deleting](##transform.Transform.delete) and [replacing](##transform.Transform.replace), for [adding](##transform.Transform.addMark) and [removing
+There are transform methods for [deleting](##transform.Transform.delete) and [replacing](##transform.Transform.replace), for [adding](##transform.Transform.addMark) and [removing